CBarraford/coreos-vagrant-skydns-registrator/README.md

 #### Provisioning with user-data

-The Vagrantfile will provision your CoreOS VM(s) with [coreos-cloudinit][coreos-cloudinit] if a `user-data` file is found in the project directory. coreos-cloudinit simplifies the provisioning process through the use of a script or cloud-config document.
+The Vagrantfile will provision your CoreOS VM(s) with [coreos-cloudinit][coreos-cloudinit] using the `user-data`.
+Coreos-cloudinit simplifies the provisioning process through the use of a script or cloud-config document.

-To get started, copy `user-data.sample` to `user-data` and make any necessary modifications.
-Check out the [coreos-cloudinit documentation][coreos-cloudinit] to learn about the available features.

 [coreos-cloudinit]: https://github.com/coreos/coreos-cloudinit

 #### Configuration

 The Vagrantfile will parse a `config.rb` file containing a set of options used to configure your CoreOS cluster.
-See `config.rb.sample` for more information.

 ## Cluster Setup

-Launching a CoreOS cluster on Vagrant is as simple as configuring `$num_instances` in a `config.rb` file to 3 (or more!) and running `vagrant up`.
+Launching a CoreOS cluster on Vagrant is as simple as configuring `$num\_instances` in a `config.rb` file to 3 (or more!) and running `vagrant up`.
 Make sure you provide a fresh discovery URL in your `user-data` if you wish to bootstrap etcd in your cluster.

 ## New Box Versions